Ram81/habitat-web/README.md

     ```
     `--mode` - PsiTurk server mode.
 Refer to the [documentation](https://psiturk.readthedocs.io/en/python2/command_line/mode.html)

+For more detailed documentation on data collection and monitoring refer following [doc](https://github.com/Ram81/habitat-web/HIT_MONITORING.md).

 ## Citation

 If you use this code in your research, please consider citing: